neelamari/intake/README.md

 # Deployment
 --set endpoint and login
 bluemix api https://api.ng.bluemix.net

 --login

-bluemix login -u <your userid>
+bluemix login -u "your userid"

 --set orgs and spaces

-cf target -o <your organization>
-cf target -s <your space>
+cf target -o "your organization" cf target -s "your space"

 --deploying application.

-Modify the manifest file with the service name you used
+modify the manifest.yml with the  name you used for MongoDB Service

 cf push